 How long does the application process take?

 Our review time is approximately 10 days once we receive both a complete application and full payment.
 We cannot review your application until all documents and payment have been submitted.
 If your employer requires a site visit, the review process may take longer.
 See the Host Employer Requirements for more information about site visits.
-Three business-day expedited review is available for an additional fee.

 Can you expedite the review of my application?